DanteNoguez/dantenoguez.github.io/ensayos/_build/html/_sources/notebooks/exagium/genio.md

 LEONARDO: La genialidad, como supo ver Gödel, no está en los postulados autocontenidos de los sistemas, sino precisamente en aquellas verdades que no se pueden deducir desde los sistemas mismos.

+“Though this be madness, yet there is method in 't.”

+"The tigers of wrath are wiser than the horses of instruction."

 <p align="right"> <i>
 19 de noviembre, 2022